XodoDocs/itext-legacy-tmc-techblog/html2pdf/tagmapping.md

 }
 ```

-Now, all we need to do it register this into the HTML2PDF workflow:
+Now, all we need to do it register this into the PDFHTML workflow:

 ```
 ConverterProperties converterProperties = new ConverterProperties();